• Home

 <summary>Click this trigger</summary>

-Open this text.
+Reveal this text.

 </details>

-Semantic Hide-Reveal Accordion
+Semantic Hide Reveal Accordion

 To use this feature you will need to apply two classes:

-2. cofa-reveal-trigger, to the clickable trigger text
+2. cofa-reveal-trigger, on one or more clickable trigger texts.

 You will not see the change in the editing interface.
 Only when viewing the page will the content be hidden and revealed.

-Example:
+Simple Example:

 <div class="cofa-reveal">